binarynonsense/comic-book-reader/README.md

     - a QR code's text from a comic book page or image file.
     - a color palette from a comic book page or image file.
       - can be exported to a .gpl or .aco palette file.
+  - Other:
-  - Other (search the catalogs and open books/comics from):
+    - search and open books/comics from:
-    - Digital Comics Museum
+      - Digital Comics Museum.
-    - Internet Archive Books
+      - Internet Archive Books.
-    - Project Gutenberg
+      - Project Gutenberg.
-    - xkcd Webcomics
+      - xkcd Webcomics.
+    - search and open audiobooks from:
+      - Librivox AudioBooks.
+    - search dictionary terms from:
+      - Wiktionary Dictionary.

 ## Controls: